untoldengine/UntoldEngine/README.md

 ### Editor & Workflow

-The Editor is now the primary way to initialize and manage entities.
+⚠️ **Important** The Editor is now the primary way to initialize and manage entities.

 - [Editor Overview](docs/editoroverview.md): Walkthrough of Scene Graph, Inspector, Gizmos, Materials, Lighting, Post-Processing, Asset Browser, and Console.
 - [How to Import Assets](docs/importingassetseditor.md): Learn how to set asset paths and import models, materials, and animations.